nais/handbook/docs/technical/tenant-setup/addons/tokenx.md

 ## For Tenant

-Provide the NAIS team with a list of URLs pointing to metadata documents for OAuth 2.0 / OpenID Connect compliant identity providers.
+Provide the Nais team with a list of URLs pointing to metadata documents for OAuth 2.0 / OpenID Connect compliant identity providers.
 This is often referred to as well-known URLs, typically ending in `/.well-known/openid-configuration` or `/.well-known/oauth-authorization-server`

 Otherwise, see [TokenX] for usage.

-## For NAIS operators
+## For Nais operators

 1. Enter the tenant-provided well-known URL(s) in the Fasit configuration.
     - Enter the equivalent hosts for the outbound hosts needed for external access policies.